AlanBuric/printsync3d/README.md

 ## Hardware

 This application is intended for a computer with network access and ability to connect via serial ports to Prusa 3D printers.
-The applications were developed against the Prusa i3 MK2S models.
+The applications were developed against the Prusa i3 MK2S printers.

 ## Development phase